Enter the Doric Film Festival

 We can accept files that are up to a maximum of 2GB in size and a maximum duration of 5 minutes.

 Please note that it may take some time to upload your file to our system and this depends upon the speed of your connection.

-Playing of Films
+Screening of Films

 By submitting your film to the Doric Film Festival, you agree that the festival has the right to present your film through its media channels.
 Your film will be archived for future reference by the Doric Film Festival.